Pyotr Shchurovsky: Life

 Shchurovsky was born on 12 February 1850, in Zolotonoshsky Uyezd, Poltava Governorate into a noble family.
 He spent his early life in Moscow and was interested in instruments and music when he was young.
 He studied piano and music theory at the Moscow Conservatory, whose director at the time was Nikolai Rubinstein.
 During that time he also befriended Pyotr Ilyich Tchaikovsky, his teacher.
 After finishing, he began conducting at the Imperial Theatres in Moscow and organised concerts and musical lectures.
 He was the organizer of musical education in Poltava, where he also tutored Ukrainian composer Gordiy Pavlovich Gladky.

 In 1870, he became an opera band leader in Kharkiv.
 Later, he became the head of the Bolshoi Theatre, one of the most famous music theatres in Russia but then resigned to continue giving lectures on music.
 He dedicated his romance "To You, My Friend" to his long-time friend, Pavel Akinfievich Khokhlov, a famous Bolshoi Theatre soloist and baritone in Russia.
-Shchurovsky, Khokhlov, and Tchaikovsky were, according to his wife Vera Ivanovna Shchurovskaya (née Ofrosimova)'s memoirs, reportedly great friends, who even had shared nicknames for each other, being "Pe‑Cha", "Pe‑Kha", and "Pe‑Shcha".
+Shchurovsky, Khokhlov, and Tchaikovsky were, according to his wife's memoirs, reportedly great friends, who even had shared nicknames for each other, being "Pe‑Cha", "Pe‑Kha", and "Pe‑Shcha".

 In 1888, Shchurovsky took part in a contest organized by King Rama V to create a new anthem for Siam.
 He sent a score to the Siamese ambassador in Paris who then sent the score to Siam, where the King selected his composition as the winning entry, rewarding him with a commemorative gift.
 This would later be the music to Sansoen Phra Barami which would later become the de facto national anthem of Siam until 1932, where it is now used as the current royal anthem of Thailand.

 In 1889, he moved to a farmstead in Shchigrovsky Uyezd, Kursk Governorate where his wife Vera Ivanovna Shchurovskaya (née Ofrosimova), a singer, owned an estate.